|

 stroke, dementia, cognitive deficits, learning disabilities, attention

+deficits and FASD.
 How is my service unique?
 There are many very good diagnostic clinics

 around the country.
 They are very well equipped to assess and diagnose